Feb 25, 2026

 Field studies identify context loss as a significant contributor to coordination breakdowns, creating ambiguity and misalignment patterns that compound across interactions.

-When that balance tilts wrong, plans diverge and costs climb as agents regenerate already-solved work.
+When that balance tilts wrong, plans diverge, and costs climb as agents regenerate already-solved work.

 To overcome these context challenges, use these proven methods: